 Your mortgage loan is one of the most important and largest financial commitments of your life.
 You want to make sure you are choosing a reputable lender.
 Have customers been satisfied?
-Have any complained about how mortgages are handled?
+Have any complaints about how are the mortgages handled?
 Having a good relationship with your lender is extremely important.

 Never fall for the promise of low ratesNever fall for the promise of low rates

 Getting a low rate on your mortgage is essential.
 However, you want to know whether the low rate is guaranteed and for how long, especially if you are getting pre-approved.
-This will affect your house hunting process.
-If you are only guaranteed the low rate for one week, then you probably won’t find your ideal home in this short time frame.
+Will affect your house hunting process.
+If you are only guaranteed a low rate for one week, then you probably won’t find your ideal home in this short time frame.
 When a company promises to hold your interest rate for a specified period you want, make sure you get it in writing.
 If you don’t get the guarantee in writing, your lender can try to change the interest rate during closing.
 The best lenders give you time during closing and promise to hold your interest rate.

 You think a program is rightYou think a program is right

 Often you will find several programs with select low-interest rate options.
 Beware that these may not necessarily be the best programs.
 Have your lender explain to you which programs better serve your specific needs and why they feel the programs are right.